pravega/pravega/cli/admin/README.md

 > help
 All available commands:
-        bk cleanup : Removes orphan BookKeeper Ledgers that are not used by any BookKeeperLog. bk details <log-id>: Lists metadata details about a BookKeeperLog, including BK Ledger information. bk disable <log-id>: Disables a BookKeeperLog by open-fencing it and updating its metadata in ZooKeeper (with the Enabled flag set to 'false'). bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true').
+        bk cleanup : Removes orphan BookKeeper Ledgers that are not used by any BookKeeperLog. bk delete-ledgers <log-id> <ledger-id>: Deletes all the ledgers for a bookkeeper log starting with and including given ledger-id as the starting index.
+Note that this is a destructive operation that should be used only to remove missing or corrupted ledgers that prevent a container from recovering. bk details <log-id>: Lists metadata details about a BookKeeperLog, including BK Ledger information. bk disable <log-id>: Disables a BookKeeperLog by open-fencing it and updating its metadata in ZooKeeper (with the Enabled flag set to 'false'). bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true').